TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 To ensure your experience on lexus.com is as exceptional as our vehicles, we no longer support Internet Explorer® Version 10 and older.
 We do, however, support Version 11 and other browsers.
 Click here to upgrade your current browser or, to install a new one, select a link below.

-Firefox ® Google
+Firefox® Google
-Chrome ™ Notice for Safari® Users
+Chrome™ Notice for Safari® Users

 To ensure your experience on lexus.com is as exceptional as our vehicles, we no longer support safari® 8 and older.
 We do, however, support version 9.0+ and other browsers. to upgrade your current browser, click here. or to install a new one, select a link below.

-Firefox ® Google
+Firefox® Google
-Chrome ™
+Chrome™